Skip to main content

 You can find all the information you need by visiting BenefitsCheckUp.org.
 Learn about LIHEAP program benefits, LIHEAP income guidelines, and how to apply for LIHEAP.
 To get started, simply enter your ZIP code, and click on “Housing & Utilities” to see what benefits are available.
 You may find out that you meet LIHEAP income limits and qualify for this and other money-saving energy assistance programs.

-That’s what happened for Pamela, age 70.
-When she came to us for help, Pamela suffered from numerous health complications and was no longer working.
+That’s what happened for Pamela, 70.
+When she came to us for help, Pamela was experiencing numerous health complications and could no longer work.
 Relying only on her small, monthly Social Security payment, she had very little money left over for food after paying for utilities and other costs.
 One of our Benefits Enrollment Centers helped Pamela apply for LIHEAP after finding out she qualified for benefits.

 This past year has been so hard for me, with my health and my finances," Pamela told her benefits counselor.
 "This will help my stress a little."